Minajab/AppliedAI_EmotionDetection/README.md

 **Image Gallery**: A quick glance at the kind of images present in each class, helping in understanding dataset diversity.

 **Pixel Intensity Graphs**: Depicting the spread of pixel values, which can guide further preprocessing steps.

+### Training

+The model is available in the ___model.py___ file.
+The training file is the ___train.py___ file.
+You can train a CNN model with arbitrary number of convolution layers and any desired hidden neurons using the ___train.py___ file without the need to change the code.
+The training script accepts the following arguments:

+1. -h, --help            show the help message and exit
+2. --epochs EPOCHS       Number of Epochs (default: 100)
+3. --batch_size BATCH_SIZE
+                        Batch Size (default: 10)
+4. --conv_kernel CONV_KERNEL
+                        Kernel Size for the Conv Module (default: 3)
+5. --pooling_kernel POOLING_KERNEL
+                        Kernel Size for the Pooling Module (default: 2)
+6. --layers LAYERS       Layers in Comma Separated Format (default: 64,128)

+For example, running the following command `python train.py --epochs=100 --batch_size=10 --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256"` will train a model for 100 epochs, with batch size of 10, and three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size.

+The training code splits the data into 70% training, 15% validation, and 15% testing data.
+To split the data, stratified splitting has been used to ensure having the same distribution of labels in the training, validation, and testing sets.
+Because the random_state variable and torch.manual_seed has been set, the code will produce the same results and splits when you run them multiple times.

+After running the code, the training and validation loss of the model will be stored in a folder called ___losses___ in the same directory as the README.
+The best performing model (i.e., the model with the lowest validation loss) after the _10_ th epoch and the model trained after the _n_ th epoch are stored in a folder called ___saved_models___ in the same directory as the README file.

+### Evaluation

+The training file is the ___eval.py___ file.
+You can evaluate any of you trained CNN models using the ___eval.py___ file without the need to change the code.
+The evaluation script accepts the following arguments:

+1. -h, --help            show the help message and exit
+2. --batch_size BATCH_SIZE
+                        Batch Size (default: 10)
+3. --conv_kernel CONV_KERNEL
+                        Kernel Size for the Conv Module (default: 3)
+4. --pooling_kernel POOLING_KERNEL
+                        Kernel Size for the Pooling Module (default: 2)
+5. --layers LAYERS       Layers in Comma Separated Format (default: 64,128)

+For example, running the following command `python eval.py --batch_size=10 --conv_kernel=3 --pooling_kernel=2 --layers="64,128,256"` will evaluate the previously trained model with three convolutional layers with 64, 128, and 256 hidden neurons respectively and with a 3x3 kernel and 2x2 pooling kernel size.
+The code uses the best and final models stored in the ___saved_models___ directory.
+The batch size is used to feed the test data in mini-batches to the model.

+The evaluation code first plots the training and evaluation losses of the model to better understand whether the model has converged.
+Then it will calculate the following for both the best and final models:
+- Confusion Matrix
+- Micro Precision
+- Micro Recall
+- Micro F1 Score
+- Micro Accuracy
+- Macro Precision
+- Macro Recall
+- Macro F1 Score

+Finally, the code will store the confusion matrix, metrics, and the train and validation losses plot in a directory called ___results___ living in the same directory as the README file.